 - The MLA (or other selected format) citation will be inserted and added to bottom of the document.

 III.
 Using EndNote Web (With Free Databases).

 Online Searching (only for FREE resources ie.: PubMed & RPI catalog) Note: "Connections to online databases through EndNote Web originate from the EndNote Web server rather than your connection, so IP authentication or proxy authentication will not take place,..."

-- Click on Select Favorites.
-Some resources do not need an import option, others need the EndNote Import option.
-Still others need options specific for their database.
-[Consult the Import Formats web page http://library.rpi.edu/update.do?artcenterkey=1758 ]
+- Click on the Select Favorites option.
+Please note that while some resources do not need the EndNote Import option, others do, and still others need import options specific for their database.
+Please consult the [ Import Formats Table for more information.].

-- If you are collecting citations from our discovery tool these are exported directly to EndNote.
+- If you are collecting citations from the Rensselaer Libraries’ discovery tool, note that these citations will be exported directly to EndNote.